ducks/ducks.github.io/posts/auto-testing-and-coverage-in-node-with-mocha-istanbul-travis-coveralls-yarn.md

 Maybe I&rsquo;ve never done it correctly, maybe I&rsquo;ve never been bitten by a bug that a test would have caught, or shit, maybe I&rsquo;m just lazy, I&rsquo;m not exactly sure.
 But at the end of the day, I write the tests and who tests the tests?
-But that is for a different blog post altogether.
+That is a different blog post altogether, though.

 However!
 In the spirit of learning new things and adding to the toolbox, I have been trying to embrace better testing.
 Especially on anything I may consider